12 tips to attract more locals to your tours and attractions

 1. Get to know your local customers

-Understanding what your local customers are looking for in a tour or activity will be the foundation of your new marketing strategy.
+As your target audience shifts, it’s time to get to know your new customers.
+Understanding what local and domestic tourists are looking for in a tour or activity will be the foundation of your new marketing strategy.
 Local customers may have different interests, requirements, and concerns than international guests.

 2. Connect with your local tourism board